ADVERTISEMENT

 Ethnicity estimates and historical populations

 Both AncestryDNA and MyHeritage DNA provide high-level estimates of ancestral ethnicity, each based on their own algorithms and definitions.
-AncestryDNA divides the world into 77 overlapping regions and groups; MyHeritage’s ethnicity is based on 42 ethnic groups.
+AncestryDNA divides the world into 168 overlapping regions and groups; MyHeritage’s “ethnicity v2.5” is based on 79 ethnic groups.
 Ethnicity percentages continue to evolve as the companies gather more data and become better at recognizing genetic connections to places and peoples.

 Both companies now also report your genetic ties to much more specific historical populations.
 MyHeritage calls them Genetic Groups and has 2,114 of them.
-AncestryDNA calls them Genetic Communities, and they number more than 1,800.
+AncestryDNA calls them Ancestral Journeys (formerly Genetic Communities), and they number more than 3,000.

-Let’s say you have Finnish roots.
-Both companies have an ethnicity category for Finland.
-Additionally, MyHeritage testers may be assigned to one of 54 different Finnish Genetic Groups, such as Northern Savonia or Oulu.
-AncestryDNA may assign you to one of their 25 Communities within Finland, such as Vaasa Coast and Northern Ostrobothnia.
+How do these play out in your results?
+Let’s say that both companies define you as Finnish.
+MyHeritage may also assign you to one of 54 different Finnish Genetic Groups, such as Northern Savonia or Oulu.
+AncestryDNA, meanwhile, may assign you to one of their 25 Finnish groups, such as Vaasa Coast and Northern Ostrobothnia.
+These are clues to specific, recent places you should expect to find somewhere on your family tree.

 DNA matches

 Both testing companies provide lists of your DNA relatives (called matches), unless you opt out of DNA matching, as well as robust tools for exploring your matches.
-Both report how much DNA you share with each match; the length of your longest segment of shared DNA (which has implications for how distantly you may be related); match-labeling tools; and tables showing possible genetic relationships for each match.
-You may communicate with your matches through both sites.
+Both include:

 There are some distinctions, though.
-For example, while both testing companies offer tools to show you which matches you share with another tester, only MyHeritage shows you the genetic relationship between two of your shared matches.
-MyHeritage also has an AutoClusters tool that groups your matches into color-coded clumps that approximate branches on your family tree.
+For example, MyHeritage also has an AutoClusters tool that groups your matches into color-coded clumps that approximate branches on your family tree.
 The clusters also show at-a-glance whether your matches in each cluster are related to each other.

 Tree-building tools